 After you’ve reduced your consumption of disposable and non-recyclable items, it’s time to find a new use for old items.
 Quilting is a perfect example of this.
 Quilters take old t-shirts, blankets, scrap cloth and materials, and re-purpose them into a new, useful item.
 Instead of throwing something in the recycle bin or trash can, figure out a way to give it a new life.
 Whether it’s something useful, utilitarian or artful, reuse is an important step in the recycling process.

 The last step in the process is to recycle those things that can’t be reused.
 It’s simple to do; just sort out things like paper, plastic bottles, aluminum cans and glass bottles, and take them to one of the M.e.t.’s conveniently-located recycling centers.

 Think you need special bins?
 Think again!

 Use any type of bag or bin and designate it for your recyclables.
 Old paper grocery bags work great in apartments as well as plastic tubs or trash cans.
-You can buy a different color for each kind of recyclable if you want, and you can download recycling labels here to make it easy to remember which bins to use.
+You can buy a different color for each kind of recyclable if you want!

 Please refer to our Recycling Directory for more information on where you can recycle!